arduino-libraries/ArduinoBLE/docs/api.md

 ### `stopScan()`

-Stop scanning for BLE devices that are advertising.
+Stop scanning for Bluetooth® Low Energy devices that are advertising.

 #### Syntax